michisee/alertmanager/README.md

 To enable the ability to run Beaker system test on your module, add  the following entry to your `.sync.yml`and run `pdk update`.

-If image Files are existing in `spec/acceptance/nodesets/docker/`:
+If a host config file is existing in `spec/acceptance/nodesets/docker`:

 ```yaml
 ---